brev/numenta-web/packages/numenta.com/pages/newsletter/2017/03/29/March-2017-newsletter.md

-Last month, our Research team attended [Cosyne 2017](http://www.cosyne.org/c/index.php?title=Cosyne_17) (Computational and Systems Neuroscience), to present important new work on our current area of focus within HTM Theory: sensorimotor inference.
+Last month, our Research team attended [Cosyne 2017](http://www.cosyne.org/c/index.php?title=Cosyne_17) (Computational and Systems Neuroscience), to present important new work on our current area of focus within HTM Theory: sensorimotor integration.
 This research looks at how the neocortex learns through movement.
 The team delivered a poster titled “[3D Object Learning with Cortical Columns](http://numenta.com/assets/pdf/posters/CosynePoster_2017.pdf),”